Reproductive Health Act

-The Reproductive Health Act is a New York statute enacted on January 22, 2019, that expanded abortion rights, decriminalized abortion, and eliminated several restrictions on abortion in the state.
+The Reproductive Health Act is a New York law enacted on January 22, 2019, that protects reproductive rights, decriminalized abortion, and eliminated several restrictions on voluntary abortions in the state.
 The RHA repealed §4164 of the state Public Health Law.
 The law has received national media attention.

 Overview

-Prior to the passage of the Reproductive Health Act (RHA), New York law banned third-trimester abortions, except when necessary to save the life of a pregnant woman.
+Prior to the passage of the Reproductive Health Act (RHA), New York law banned abortions after 24 weeks of pregnancy, except when necessary to save the life of a pregnant woman.
 In addition, New York law recognized licensed physicians as the only medical providers able to perform abortions.
 Abortion was also included as part of the penal law under homicide, and could be charged as a criminal offense prior to the RHA.

 The Reproductive Health Act and similar bills were proposed in the New York State Legislature beginning in 2007, but such legislation was blocked by Senate Republicans for years.
 After Senate Democrats gained a majority in the State Senate in the 2018 elections, they vowed to make the passage of the Reproductive Health Act a priority.